FP&A Salary Guide 2025: Roles, Career Path, and Pay Progression

 Time Spent as an FP&A Senior Analyst

-The average years of experience for an FP&A senior analyst ranges from three to five years, plus an MBA.
+The average tenure of an FP&A senior analyst ranges from one to three years.

-The FP&A manager typically leads an FP&A team comprising FP&A analysts and senior analysts, who may also include interns.
+The FP&A manager typically leads an FP&A team comprising FP&A analysts and senior analysts.
 They are instrumental members of the financial planning and reporting team.

-FP&A managers typically have years of experience performing the duties and responsibilities of both analyst and senior analyst positions.
+FP&A managers typically have between six and ten years of experience in both analyst and senior analyst positions.

 Responsibilities may include:

-• Responsible for the financial planning and reporting cycle, including budgets and forecasts.
+• Supervising the financial planning and reporting cycle, including budgets and forecasts

-• Creates a positive working relationship with other groups.
+• Creating positive working relationships with other groups

-• Guide business unit senior leaders on their performance and recommend corrective actions.
+• Guiding senior leaders of other business units on their performance and recommending corrective actions

-• Lead the development of ad hoc reporting.
+• Leading the development of ad hoc reporting

-• Accountable for the overall performance of the FP&A team.
+• Enhancing the overall performance of the FP&A team

 FP&A Manager Salary and Salary Range